 Deliveries of petroleum products are originally distributed by code for purchaser group.
 The codes are based on the Standard Industrial Classification (SN2007).

-Name: Sales of petroleum products
+Name: Sales of petroleum products and liquid biofuels

 Topic: Energy and manufacturing

 425 Division for Energy, Environmental and Transport Statistics

 Monthly publishing of delivery figures and prices on some selected petroleum products two weeks after the end of the reference month

 Monthly report to the International Eurostat and Energy Agency (IEA).

 The data are stored in Excel files and DAT files.

 The purpose of the statistics is to show deliveries of petroleum products by purchaser group, county and at national level, measured as delivered litres.
 Furthermore, the statistics compare the delivery figures of the different oil companies (user-financed assignment).
 In addition prices on some selected petroleum products are published from February 2010.
 With the monthly publication in March 2022, the statistics were expanded to also include sales of liquid pure biofuels and other bioproducts.
 This will also apply to the publication of annual figures in April 2022.